bagder/uncurled/mine/rockbox.md

 contributors from all over the world would unite to hack on code and have a good time over a weekend.

-When the smart phones eventually entered and switfly conquered the portable music world, the concept and use of mp3 players faded away and so did my personal interest in the Rockbox project.
+When the smart phones eventually entered and swiftly conquered the portable music world, the concept and use of mp3 players faded away and so did my personal interest in the Rockbox project.
 I officially stopped participating in 2014, but by then I was not doing much.
 I continued to host and run servers